-Join Garrick Chow for an in-depth discussion in this video Setting the default theme and appearance, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Setting the default theme and appearance, part of Learning REAPER 4.

 Probably one of the most important things to know about Reaper right off the bat is that its interface is highly customizable.
 Reaper really caters to all kind of music artists, producers, and engineers.
 And its interface can be set up and optimized for whatever kind of task you perform most frequently.
 That said, the first thing I want to do here is make sure what you see on your computer matches what you see in these movies.
 Otherwise you might have a difficult time following along.
 Because you really can revamp the look of Reaper to the point where two people's copies of it might not even look like the same program.
 So let's go to the option menu and choose Themes, and make sure default is selected.

 Notice we have a couple of other options here, and just to show you how different some of the themes can be.
 I'm going to press Cmd+T or Ctrl+T on Windows, and that creates a new track.
 So that's what a track panel looks like on the default interface.
 Maybe I'll go to Options > Themes, and switch to the Classic 1.x.
 So you can see the colors and the appearance of the windows and buttons have drastically changed.
 Let's try the default 3.0 theme, and again we have a very different look, especially for the track panel interface.
 So again, to be consistent, let's go back to the default theme.
 For version 4, which is what I'm using right now.
 Now let's also go to Options > Layouts, and choose the default layout if you haven't already selected it.